 A strange smell coming from drains inside your home or on your property that just won’t go away could signal a septic tank overflow.

-Properly functioning sewer systems rely on bacteria to break down solid waste inside a septic tank.
-And while this bacteria effectively breaks down most of the solid waste, turning it into a gas or sludge layer, some of the waste remains in a solid-state.
-Over time, the remaining solid waste can build up and cause an overflow, and the built up gas begins to spread out from your toilet and drains inside your home.
+Properly functioning sewer systems rely on bacteria to break down household waste inside a septic tank.
+And while this bacteria effectively breaks down most of the solid waste, turning it into a gas or sludge layer, some of the waste remains in a solid state.
+Over time, the remaining solid waste can build up and cause an overflow, and built-up gas begins to spread out from your toilet and drains inside your home.

 Smells from solid waste do not suddenly go away.
-Contact a professional plumber to pump out this waste immediately to avoid a backup into your home.
+Contact a professional plumber from a septic tank cleaning company to pump out this waste immediately to avoid a backup into your home.
 Plumbers have septic pumpers and other equipment that easily remove solid waste and wastewater from your tank.